Analysis

 Today, Belarus is back in the headlines—this time for Lukashenko’s brutal crackdown on dissident journalists.
 The country’s future remains uncertain, but many younger Belarusians are demanding political change.
 Their motivations warrant a closer look.
 Given the large number of Belarusians who traveled abroad on Children of Chernobyl programs, foreign humanitarian aid may be key to understanding Belarus’s political development.

-Isabelle DeSisto is a PhD candidate in Politics at Princeton University.
+Isabelle DeSisto, a Davis Center alumna, is a Ph.D. candidate in politics at Princeton University.